k-hench/hamlet_radiation/docs/index.md

 # Intro

+<span style="color:#FF0000">**Disclaimer:** We are currently still in the process of updating the documentation after the last round of revisions.
+Some sections are thus still not up to date.</span>

 [This repository](https://github.com/k-hench/chapter2) contains the complete workflow used in the paper "*Ancestral variation, hybridization and modularity fuel a marine radiation*".